johnwhite20/johnwhite20.github.io/_posts/2024-03-27-order-placed.md

 {: .box-success}
 I placed an order with [Glenquicken Roadrecycling](https://glenquickenroadrecycling.co.uk/) to repair the track.

-After giving all of us time to raise any objections to the repair plan I placed an order and today I received emailed confirmation of the order to repair the track.
+After giving all of us time to examine the repair plan and some discussions I placed an order, today I received emailed confirmation of our order to repair the track.

 >
 >27/03/2024 17:25